 This is the first semester of a two-semester sequence in intermediate-level Spanish.
 Following a thorough review of basic grammar, this course will focus upon development of fluency in reading, writing, understanding and speaking the Spanish language.
-Prerequisites: SPAN102 or the equivalent or permission of the instructor.
-[Fall, Spring] Gen Ed Foreign Language, Liberal Arts/Sciences Elective [3 credits]
+Prerequisites: SPAN 102 or the equivalent or permission of the instructor.
+[Fall, Spring] Gen Ed Foreign Language, Liberal Arts/Sciences Elective [3 credits] [3 contact hour(s)]